Pulling back information geometry: The geometry of generative models

 \subsection{Stochastic decoders}

 As previously discussed, deterministic decoders directly induce a Riemannian geometry in the latent space.
 However, most models of interest are stochastic and there is significant evidence that this stochasticity is important to faithfully capture the intrinsic structure of data \citep{hauberg:only:2018}.
-When the decoder is a smooth stochastic process, e.g.\ as in the Gaussian Process Latent Variable Model (GP-LVM) \citep{lawrence:2005:jmlr}, \citet{tosi:uai:2014} laid the ground works for modeling a stochastic geometry.
-Most contemporary models, such as VAEs, are however not stochastically smooth as the noise is assumed independent, and this theory is inapplicable. \citet{arvanitidis:iclr:2018} proposed an extension to VAEs with Gaussian decoders which takes the form
+When the decoder is a smooth stochastic process, e.g.\ as in the Gaussian Process Latent Variable Model (GP-LVM) \citep{lawrence:2005:jmlr}, \citet{tosi:uai:2014} laid the foundations for modeling a stochastic geometry.
+Most contemporary models, such as VAEs, assume independent noise, making this theory inapplicable. \citet{arvanitidis:iclr:2018} proposed an extension of this stochastic geometry to VAEs with Gaussian decoders, which take the form

+where $\vec{\epsilon} \sim \mathcal{N}(\vec{0}, \I_{D})$.
 Here we have written the Gaussian decoder in its reparametrized form.
 This can be viewed as a random projection of a deterministic manifold spanned by $h$ with projection matrix $\b{P}_\epsilon$ \citep{eklund:arxiv:2019}, which can easily be given a geometry.
 The associated Riemannian metric,

 gives shortest paths that follow the data as distances grow with the model uncertainty \citep{arvanitidis:iclr:2018, hauberg:only:2018}.
 An example of a shortest path $\gamma(t)\in\Z$ computed under this metric is shown in Fig.~\ref{fig:riem_geom_example} and the respective curve on the corresponding expected manifold $\mu(\gamma(t))\in\M\subset\X$.